Published June 2026 · Jason Ellis, Operations Director

 Schedule Phase 1 (rough clean) during construction — before flooring goes in.
 Phase 2 (detail clean) after all fixtures, appliances, and cabinetry are installed.
 Phase 3 (final punch) 24–48 hours after Phase 2 — and at least 24 hours before you move in.
 Moving in the same day as Phase 3 skips the settling window and risks The Settling Error.

-A Hygiene Clearance Report is a written document issued by your cleaning company after Phase 3 confirming that silica remediation was completed per protocol, surface treatments were appropriate for your finish types, and the space meets occupancy readiness standards.
+No cleaning company can issue a certification of occupancy — that determination belongs to the building inspector or lender.
+What a responsible cleaning company provides is an in-person final walkthrough after Phase 3, confirming silica remediation was completed, surface treatments were appropriate for your finish types, and the space is ready for you to move in.
 Yes — you should ask for one.
-It documents the handoff and protects you in any dispute about dust or surface damage discovered after move-in.
+It's your reference in any dispute about dust or surface damage discovered after move-in.

 How much does post-construction cleaning cost in St. Louis?

-Post-construction cleaning in St. Louis is priced per project based on phase count, home size, debris volume, and surface complexity.
-Single-phase renovations cost less than full 3-phase new construction cleans, and homes with luxury surfaces (Quartzite, Pella architectural glass, Sub-Zero) take longer per square foot.
+Post-construction cleaning in St. Louis is priced per project based on stage count, home size, debris volume, and surface complexity.
+Single-stage renovations cost less than full three-stage new construction cleans, and homes with luxury surfaces (Quartzite, Pella architectural glass, Sub-Zero) take longer per square foot.
 Contact Clean Town & Country at (314) 888-5325 for a project-specific quote.

 Ready to Schedule Your Post-Construction Cleaning?

-Clean Town & Country runs the full 3-phase protocol with True HEPA equipment and a 24-hour settling window — no shortcuts.
-We issue a Hygiene Clearance Report on every Phase 3.
+Clean Town & Country runs the full three-stage process with True HEPA equipment and a 24-hour settling window — no shortcuts.
+We do a final walkthrough with you on every Phase 3.
 St. Louis area, same-day project quotes.